poistooshort/poistooshort/README.md

   <img alt="Nuke" src="https://img.shields.io/badge/-Nuke-e9b142?style=flat-square&logo=nuke&logoColor=010101" />
 </p>

+<h3>⚠👷‍ Currently Working On :</h3>
+<h4>brainFit</h4>
+<p>This is my CapStone project at BrainStation.
+I'm still in the process of adding to this and getting it to where I'm happy with this.
+Will be made public soon!</p>
 <!--
 **polin0517/polin0517** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.